IntlPull

 Guide

-i18n (internationalization) is the process of designing software to support multiple languages.
-Learn what i18n means, why it matters, and how to implement it.
+i18n (internationalization) is designing software to support multiple languages.
+Learn what app internationalization means, why it matters, and how to implement it.

 IntlPull Team